talwrii/symbolboard/README.md

 # Quickstart

-1. Prepare a command to reset your keyboard like `setxkbmap gb` :)
+1. Prepare a command to reset your keyboard such as  `setxkbmap gb`
 1. `xmodmap symbols.xmodmap; xmodmap number-mods.xmodmap`
 1. Add this to your xprofile file or similar